7mile/unico-rest-soap-pro/README.md

 Navigate to the directory-cloned-into and run command: mvn package

+This project can be built into jar or war file, the default is war file.

-This will run all tests and build the application into: directory-cloned-into/target/rest-soap-service-0.1.0.jar
+This will run all tests and build the application into: directory-cloned-into/target/rest-soap-service-0.1.0.war

 # Running:

-In the directory-cloned-into/target
+unzip directory-cloned-into/target/rest-soap-service-0.1.0.war to tomcat's webapps directory,like:
+apache-tomcat-8.0.24\webapps\ROOT

-Run command: java -jar rest-soap-service-0.1.0.jar
+Run command: ./apache-tomcat-8.0.24/bin/start.sh

 # User Example :
 Push 2 integers to the Application using curl: